MistUnky/minebase/misc/api.md

 A table with numeric values assigned to the keys x, y and z.
 Keep in mind that the y axis is pointing upwards.
 {x = 0, y = 0, z = 0}, {x = 10, y = -5, z = 0}

+Seconds
+A float representing a duration in seconds.

 [Serialized](https://github.com/minetest/minetest/blob/master/doc/lua_api.txt#L5684)
 A string representing a value or object.